-Win, place and show bets are the standard bets that you will typically make on a horse race.
-These standard bets are very simple to understand and only require one horse to perform to a certain level, which is in stark contrast to exotic bets where you need multiple events to happen in the same race.
-Because you are only relying on one horse the payouts are much smaller with win, place and show bets than exotic wagers, but you also hit winners much more often.
+Win, place and show bets are the standard bets that you will typically make when betting on a horse race.
+These standard bets are very simple to understand and only require one horse to perform to a certain level, which is in contrast to exotic bets where you need multiple events to happen in the same race.
+Because you are only relying on one horse the payouts are much smaller with win, place and show bets than exotic wagers, but you also hit winners more often.

 Top Horse Racing Sites